JCMexplains/writing-for-success-2023/textbook.md

 #### Two or More Works by the Same Author

-At times, your research may include multiple works by the same author.
+Your research may include multiple works by the same author.
 If the works were published in different years, a standard in-text citation will serve to distinguish them.
 If you are citing multiple works by the same author published in the same year, include a lowercase